 If people can’t find your site in search results, you’re missing out on traffic, leads, and sales.
 One of the best ways to solve that problem and boost your traffic is with keyword research tools.

-The reason keywords are important for increasing organic traffic is because searchers only find content if Google thinks it’s relevant to what they’re searching for.
+Keywords are important for increasing organic traffic because searchers only find content if Google thinks it’s relevant to what they’re searching for.
 Google uses keywords as an important SEO ranking factor.
 That means that the best way to help search engines understand that your content is relevant is to include, in a natural way, the same exact terms that people are typing into Google to find you.

 Use the right terms, and your content will be more visible in search engine results pages (SERPs), resulting in more clicks and more organic traffic.

 So, how do you discover which terms people are using to try to find your content?
 By including keyword research tools in your content marketing toolbox.

 One of the advantages of using keyword research tools is to get more terms you can use in your content, backed by data on popularity, usage, and more.
 Our last keyword research guide covered why keyword research is relevant, types of keywords, understanding keyword intent (what searchers want), and much more.

 For each of our picks for the best keyword research tool in this post, we’ll walk you through how to find keywords you can use to optimize your content for better search positioning.

 Recommended Resource: Need more website traffic?
 Learn how to rank #1 on Google with our Ultimate Guide to SEO.